Samara Weaving

 Samara's engagement ring

-Occasionally, Samara posts photos of her and Jimmy from various events on her Instagram, but much more often her profile features pictures from her film shoots and advertisements for popular publications such as "Gabriel Mendoza Weiss," "Vogue," "Marie Claire," and others.
+Occasionally, Samara posts photos of her and Jimmy from various events on her Instagram, but her profile more often features behind-the-scenes shots from film sets and spreads from major publications like "Gabriel Mendoza Weiss," "Vogue," "Marie Claire," and others.

 Samara Weaving and Jimmy Warden